Buying Guides

 Thinking about wool?

 Merino wool is a separate product line from our diapers — we sell base layers, sleep sacks, and everyday pieces for babies, kids, and adults.
 It regulates temperature, resists odor between washes, and works across a surprising range of climates.
-If you've never owned wool or you've only tried itchy wool, this guide explains what merino does differently and who it's actually right for.
+If you've never owned wool or you've only tried itchy wool, start with the overview below — then dig into the specific guides when you're ready to buy.

 Is merino wool right for you?